You have a business and you want to sell lots, or am I wrong?

 What’s the Big Idea in advertising?

-The Big Idea is the basis of direct response copywriting taught in the leading copywriting schools in the US.
+The Big Idea is the foundation of direct response copywriting as taught at the leading copywriting schools in the US.

-But let’s elaborate on this definition further so we understand the concept perfectly.
+But let’s expand on this definition so that we fully understand the concept.

-The Big Idea is the basis of our message, that powerful idea that is going to make the difference between our product and that of the competition because it’s going to be the great argument that our buyer persona needs to buy.
+The Big Idea is the foundation of our message, the powerful idea that will make the difference between our product and the competition’s because it’s the big reason our buyer persona needs to buy.

-Direct response copywriting is nothing more than a series of very well expressed arguments so the prospect has no reason left not to buy from us.
+Direct response copywriting is nothing more than a series of very well-articulated arguments that leave the prospect with no reason not to buy from us.

 “Simplicity is the greatest sophistication” Leonardo Da Vinci

-People at heart are not as complex as we think, we are much simpler than we may appear.
+At heart, human beings are not as complex as we think they are; we are much simpler than we may appear to be.

 Some of us more than others 😊